AquaHubStudio/create-aqua-app/README.md

 # **create-aqua-app**

 The official CLI to create a new application using the [Aqua Stack](#stack).
-Usually used at @AquaHubStudio to create new applications
+Created at @AquaHubStudio to create new applications!

 ```bash
 npx create-aqua-app@latest